garrett361/transformers_notes/main.typ

 == Pipeline Parallelism <subsec_pipe_parallelism>

 Pipeline Parallelism splits the model along the layer dimension, putting different layers on different GPUs in the simplest cases.
-Model and optimizer state memory is thereby saved, per GPU.
+Model and optimizer state memory is thereby saved by sharding the costs across GPUs.

 While this also shards activation memory, efficiency demands that multiple batches be concurrently in flight with all GPUs processing data at all times to avoid any bubbles.
-This means that efficient pipeline parallelism does not qualitatively decrease activation memory usage, relative to ZeRO-3/FSDP.
+This means that efficient pipeline parallelism does not parametrically decrease activation memory usage, relative to ZeRO-3/FSDP.

 All of the complication is in the pipeline schedule.
 Some terminology and notation: